 - Items must be acquired for organizational purposes.
 ITEMS MAY NOT BE ACQUIRED FOR PERSONAL USE.

-- Items must be placed in use within 12 months of receipt and used for a period of 18 months thereafter (passenger vehicles – 24 months, vessels greater than 50 ft – 5 years, aircraft – 5 years).
-Items not being utilized by an organization in accordance with this requirement must be reported back to the WDFP for transfer or other disposition.
+- Items must be placed in use within 12 months of receipt and used for a period of 12 months thereafter.
+Longer restriction periods may apply to certain or special items.
+Items not being utilized by an organization in accordance with this requirement must be reported back to the Wisconsin Federal Surplus Property Program for transfer or other disposition.

 - During the restricted period of use, the organization may not sell, trade, lease, lend, bail, encumber, or otherwise dispose of such items without the prior written approval of GSA through DOA.

 - Cannibalization or secondary use of an item for purposes other than its original intended use may be approved at the time it is first acquired or subsequently by an organization submitting an acceptable written request and justification.